splunk/splunk-operator/docs/AppFramework.md

 ### How to use the App Framework on Indexer Cluster

-This example, describes installation of apps on Indexer Cluster as well as Cluster Master.
+This example describes the installation of apps on Indexer Cluster as well as Cluster Master.
 This is achieved by deploying a ClusterMaster CR with a storage volume, the location of the app archives, and set the installation scope to support both local and cluster app distribution.

 1. Confirm your S3-based storage volume path and URL.
 2. Create a Kubernetes Secret Object with the storage credentials.